Tuesday, February 21, 2017

 We provide contraception, STI testing and treatment, pregnancy testing, advice and much more.

 Best of all, if you’re under 22 your appointment will be free!
-For some things you might need to go to a pharmacy, and that could cost you $5.
+For some things you might need to go to a pharmacy.
+Many prescriptions can be collected for free.

 We offer confidential, non-judgemental sexual and reproductive health care and advice.
 Anyone can come to our clinics – it doesn’t matter what gender, age, nationality or sexual orientation you are.